CodeAcademyBerlin/CODAC/apps/codac-ts-next-legacy/lmsDevSample/welcome.md

 ### 📈 Each of the project development structure is adapted from the widely used Agile Scrum methodology, today present in most IT companies.

 Hence, you will work on different features in small increments of 5 to 8 days called sprints.
-Projects are usually between 1 and 5 sprints.
+Project are usually between 1 and 5 sprints.

 ### 📋 You will use Trello management and planning tool to track a backlog of tasks.